ST. PAUL TO THE EPHESIANS

 10 Finally, brethren, be strengthened in the Lord, and in the might of his power.

 The Armor of God

-11 Put on the whole armor of God, that you may be able to stand against the wiles of the devil.
+11 Put you on the armour of God, that you may be able to stand against the deceits of the devil.

 12 For our wrestling is not against flesh and blood; but against principalities and power, against the rulers of the world of this darkness, against the spirits of wickedness in the high places.

 13 Therefore take unto you the armour of God, that you may be able to resist in the evil day, and to stand in all things perfect.